lukasz-golebiewski/derive-topdown/README.md

 ### 4. Deriving with strategies in GHC 8.2
 If you want to specify the strategy for deriving mechanism then `strategy_deriving`, `strategy_derivings` and `strategy_derivingss` can be used.
 The 3 strategies for deriving `StockStrategy`,`AnyclassStrategy`,`NewtypeStrategy` are exposed when you import `TopDown`.
-They can be write as `stock`, `anyclass` as the default grammar.
+They can be written as `stock`, `anyclass` as the default grammar.
 For `newtype`, you can write it as `newtype_` since there is a clison with `newtype` for data declaration.
 Please see [DerivingStrategies](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Compiler/DerivingStrategies)

 #### **NOTE**:  About deriving instances of Typeable
 There is a bug with `isInstance` function when working with Typeable class.
 See [`ticket #11251`](https://ghc.haskell.org/trac/ghc/ticket/11251).
 So there might be problems if you really want to derive `Typeable` class.
 However, this bug should affect you too much here since GHC now has `AutoDeriveTypeable` extension, which means you should never derive `Typeable` manually.